nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The date of birth must be given in YYYY-MM-DD format.
 It cannot be a date in the future.

-* If a participant is edited in a way such that their attributes (name, phone number, email, address, birthdate) would exactly match those of another existing participant, Managera would refuse to execute the command as it forbids duplicate participants.
+* If a participant is edited in a way such that their attributes, name and birthdate
+  would exactly match those of another existing participant, Managera would refuse to execute the command as it forbids duplicate participants.
-* A participant is not considered duplicate if at least one of their attributes is different.
+* A participant is not considered duplicate if at least one of their attribute, name or birthdate is different.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com d/1999-10-09` - Edits the phone number, email address and birthdate of the